-Chapters 1-5: Prof. M. San Miguel is a Dr. in Physics and an international well recognized scientist due to his large number of contributions in different fields, particularly in the context of phase transitions and critical phenomena.
-Presently he is the director of the IFISC.
+Chapters 1-5: Prof. Emilio Hernández-García is a Dr. inPhysics.
+His main research lines focus in the study of complex systems with a wide theoretical background in statistical mechanics and dynamical systems.
+He is a well recognized scientist due to his contributions to pattern formation, transport and ocean dynamics and in biological modeling.
+Presently, he is the deputy director of the IFISC.

-Chapters 5-8: Prof. T. Sintes is a Dr. en Physics with a broad experience in the study of growth processes out of equilibrium, aggregation and gelation in colloidal and polymer systems.
+Chapters 6-10: Prof. T. Sintes is a Dr. en Physics with a broad experience in the study of growth processes out of equilibrium, aggregation and gelation in colloidal and polymer systems, the behavior of polyelectrolites and magnetic filaments.